audrey322/Smile-Recognition-with-Python-and-OpenCV/index.md

 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

 **Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**
+Go to Youtube, click Share -> Embed, and copy and paste code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>